 Monitored Goal Setting

 Every company has their own goals.
+After all, that’s one of the primary factors why they don’t put an end to SEO.
 It may be short-term and specific like accomplishing projects within a few months.
 On the flip side, it may be a goal for the long run, such as ranking and staying on top of Search Engine Results Pages (SERPs).
 Regardless of what goals you’ve set, it’s highly recommended that you maximize GA as it allows you to monitor these goals too.

 There are four kinds of goals you can set up in Google Analytics.
 These are goals regarding URLs, pages and their respective number of visits, time (or visit durations), and events.